ciroque/batch_process_coordination/README.md

 ## Overview

 A service to help coordinate concurrent batch processing.
-The service maintains a set of keys that can be acquired by a processor.
+The service maintains a set of keys that can be acquired by a handler.
 The exact semantics are left to the application making use of the service.

 The inspiration came from an implementation that used the batch key as a modulo test against the integer id field from a database table.